the Ombuds Office

 to all individuals within the University organization and often

-assist in resolving disputes between members of the University community
+assists in resolving disputes between members of the University community

 by facilitating open and effective communication.
 Such dialogue